leoytcheung/cleansamsungdataset/CodeBook.md

 - Transformations involved -

-To produce the cleaned dataset, the script reads in the accelerator and gyroscope raw data from both the training and test datasets and form a data frame.
+To produce the cleaned dataset, the script reads in the accelerometer and gyroscope raw data from both the training and test datasets and form a data frame.
 The subject ID, dataset source (training or test) and activity type data are then combined with the above data frame.
 Afterwards, means of each accelerator and gyroscope variable from each subject ID and each activity type are calculated to produce the slimer, final dataset.